Title: Dark Matter

 - The melodrama in this was too much.

-- I think it’s a very light sci fi novel.
-I would have preferred something more in the hard SciFi genre I think.
+I think it’s a very light sci fi novel.
+I feel I would have preferred something more in the hard SciFi genre as it would have felt far less disposable than this.